Talks and Entertainments by Sun Jester

 The reign of Victoria saw the development of chemical medicine from medieval-style alchemy, to modern pharmacy.
 Chemists lent their ingenuity to attempting to provide anything their customers wanted.
 Some made fortunes, some made disastrous mistakes.

 Tales from the Elizabethan Underworld – A Warning To Country Folk:

 Exploring some of the cons, swindles and outright thievery practised on unwary visitors in 16th Century London.
 And you thought the city was dangerous now!

 Victorian Street Life – A Poor Existence:

 In the mid-19th century, many of London’s poorest inhabitants earned their living on the streets of the capital, by both legal and not-so-legal means.
-From Crossing Sweepers to Costermongers, we introduce some of the more colourful characters of Victorian London, many of whom inspired Dickens.
+From Crossing Sweepers to Costermongers, we introduce some of the more colourful characters of Victorian London, real people, many of whom inspired Dickens.